ucan-wg/delegation/README.md

 }
 ```

-## 3.4 Nonce
+## Nonce

-The REQUIRED nonce parameter `nnc` MAY be any value.
+The REQUIRED nonce parameter `nonce` MAY be any value.
 A randomly generated string is RECOMMENDED to provide a unique UCAN, though it MAY also be a monotonically increasing count of the number of links in the hash chain.
 This field helps prevent replay attacks and ensures a unique CID per delegation.
 The `iss`, `aud`, and `exp` fields together will often ensure that UCANs are unique, but adding the nonce ensures uniqueness.

 The recommended size of the nonce differs by key type.
 In many cases, a random 12-byte nonce is sufficient.
 If uncertain, check the nonce in your DID's crypto suite.